ISCHEMIC STROKE

 - onset, duration, timing, symptoms specification, any aggravating or relieving factors

-- risk factors, concomitant diseases (CAD or PAD, smoking, drug abuse, obesity, diabetes mellitus, dyslipidemia, and hypertension)
+- risk factors, comorbidities (CAD or PAD, smoking, drug abuse, obesity, diabetes, dyslipidemia, and hypertension)

 - cardiac examination